We are women who have lost three of our members to acts of violence in Nicaragua yet remain committed to nonviolence.

 Sister Jenny was murdered while traveling to Managua to visit her mother on June 30, 1995.
 She was 26 years old.

-Three Sisters of St. Agnes were murdered in Nicaragua between 1990 and 1995.
-In memory of their ministry and as a witness to nonviolence, a project evolved to fund and design plaques.
+In memory of the sisters' ministry and as a witness to nonviolence, a project evolved to fund and design plaques.

 Plaques in memory of the three sisters are displayed in Nicaragua at Casa Santa Inés in Managua and Ojo de Agua, the site of the ambush.
 Two additional plaques for the three sisters are displayed in Founders Hall at St. Agnes Convent and at Nazareth Court, both in Fond du Lac, Wisconsin.